What is Document Capture?

 Without a document management system, document capture is the process of opening the mail, routing the document to the appropriate person in your organization, and then having that person file the document.
-With document management, document capture of paper documents is the process of scanning that document so it becomes a digital document.
+With document management, document capture of paper documents is the process of scanning that documents through an online document scanner.
+It then becomes a digital document.
 When done correctly, these digital copies can be used as the legal original copy.
 Later, we will discuss the legal aspects of preserving documents digitally, but for now let’s, focus on the capture process.

 Scanning documents creates an image of the document in a format that can be viewed online.
 Most people are familiar with PDF files.
 That is just one format.
-Other formats are used for document management too.
+Other formats are used for document capture solutions, too.